 He’s asking if everything is clear up here, Tabbris informed me.

 Just as I was starting to react to that, I felt Roxa’s hand on my leg.
-When I turn that way, she was pointing at the guard in the corner of the tower.
+When I turned that way, she was pointing at the guard in the corner of the tower.
 The one that she had knocked unconscious.

 Instantly, I knew what she wanted.
 Rolling over, I reached out to put my hand against the guard’s arm.
 Tabbris also knew what to do, and I found myself in darkness once more as I possessed the slumbering figure.